 NHS e-Referral Service responds with a Confirm Service Request message interaction that contains the UBRN.

-The Referrer System stores this as the unique reference for the patient’s referral and invokes NHS e-Referral Service using its URL, passing the users Unique User Identifier (UUID) and the newly created UBRN in the query string.
+The Referrer System stores this as the unique reference for the patient’s referral and invokes NHS e-Referral Service using its URL, passing the user’s Unique User Identifier (UUID) and the newly created UBRN in the query string.
 This places the user in the context of the selected patient at the booking screen to enable the user to shortlist Services.

 User shortlists and saves the shortlist to make the UBRN valid.
 Before the shortlist is saved, the UBRN is not valid and therefore cannot be viewed on the NHS e-Referral Service web application or used to book an appointment.
 It is therefore vital that this service selection is completed immediately after the UBRN is sent to the referring system in the confirm service request.